Which of the following compounds is not considered a Brønsted-Low... | Channels for Pearson+

 Understand the definition of a Brønsted-Lowry acid: A Brønsted-Lowry acid is a substance that can donate a proton (H⁺) to another substance.

 Examine each compound to determine if it can donate a proton.
-Start with H₂SO₄ (sulfuric acid), which is a strong acid known to donate protons readily.
+Start with H2SO4: This compound is sulfuric acid, a well-known strong acid that can donate protons.

-Consider CH₃COOH (acetic acid), which is a weak acid but can still donate a proton, making it a Brønsted-Lowry acid.
+Next, consider HCl: Hydrochloric acid is another strong acid that readily donates a proton.

-Look at HCl (hydrochloric acid), a strong acid that easily donates a proton, fitting the definition of a Brønsted-Lowry acid.
+Now, look at CH3COOH: Acetic acid, which is a weak acid, can still donate a proton, thus qualifying as a Brønsted-Lowry acid.

-Evaluate NH₃ (ammonia), which is typically known as a Brønsted-Lowry base because it accepts protons rather than donating them.
-Therefore, NH₃ does not fit the definition of a Brønsted-Lowry acid.
+Finally, evaluate NH3: Ammonia is a base that tends to accept protons rather than donate them, which means it does not fit the definition of a Brønsted-Lowry acid.

 Watch next